domsson/candies/datetime/README.md

 # datetime

-This is a small utility that prints the current date and/or time `stdout`.
+This is a small utility that prints the current date and/or time to `stdout`.
 It is intended to be used with status bars like `Lemonbar` and/or their wrappers, like [`succade`](https://github.com/domsson/succade).